In our first blog post about the Agile Methodology, we defined agile, discussed the roots of…

 Using Agile for your software development project will streamline your efforts throughout rapid, iterative development, which, when executed properly, can lead to happier end users.
-Agile development offers a lightweight framework for helping teams, which is why it has become the recommended method for modern software development, and one that our team at Swip Systems utilizes for our projects.
+Agile development offers a lightweight framework for helping teams, which is why it has become the recommended method for modern software development, and one that the Swip Systems team utilizes for client software development, web application, and mobile app projects.

-The benefits of the agile development method software for development allow organizations to significantly reduce the overall risk associated with software development.
+The benefits of the agile development methodology allow you to significantly reduce the overall risk associated with software and application development.
 If your software project is still employing a waterfall or similar antiquated approach, it’s time to move up!